 These facts are not in dispute.
 The Final Environmental Impact Report found that the Aramis project will have “a substantial adverse effect on a scenic vista.”
 Even with landscaping, the report concluded that the adverse aesthetic impact remains “significant and unavoidable.”

 2) The Aramis project will obliterate hundreds of acres of habitat for numerous special status species including the California tiger salamander, California red-legged frog and Western burrowing owl.
 The agricultural land also serves as a wildlife corridor among nature preserves in and surrounding North Livermore Valley that are critical to maintaining the biodiversity of Alameda and Contra Costa Counties.

-- The Aramis project violates Measure D. Under Measure D, the agricultural lands of Alameda County, including North Livermore, are to be preserved and protected from “excessive, badly located and harmful development.”
-Commercial electricity power generation is not a use that exists in North Livermore today nor is it related to the use of the land for agricultural purposes.
-To permit North Livermore Valley to be blanketed by hundreds of thousands of solar panels strikes a dagger in the heart of Measure D.
+3) The Aramis project violates Measure D. Under voter-approved Measure D, the agricultural lands of Alameda County, including North Livermore, are to be preserved, enhanced and protected from “excessive, badly located and harmful development.”
+Commercial electricity power generation and the industrial storage of electrical energy are not agricultural uses of the land.

-Please cut and paste the text into your email message.
-At the end please add your name and city of residence (there is no need to add your street address).
-For your email subject line we suggest: “Objections to Aramis Solar Power Plant & Battery Station Complex.”
-Thank you!
+At the end of your message please add your name and city of residence (there is no need to add your street address).
+Please add a subject line such as “Save Our Open Space and Agricultural Land/Reject the Aramis Solar Power Plant”

 The agricultural land in North Livermore Valley plays an important role in providing habitat and migration corridors for threatened and sensitive species including the Western burrowing owl.